Burgh House & Hampstead Museum

 Freud Museum - 0.7 miles (Museum)

 Ben Uri Gallery and Museum, London: Art, Identity, Migration - 1.5 miles (Museum)

-Nearest Accommodation to Burgh House & Hampstead Museum:
+Nearest Holiday Cottages to Burgh House & Hampstead Museum: